 Legend has it

-Visit Roopkund today via one of the many guided treks available and, if your timing is right, you'll come across the remains of one of the world's deadliest hailstorms.
+Visit Roopkund today via one of the many guided treks available and, if your timing is right, you'll come across the remains.
 While tourists interested in macabre souvenirs have removed many of the bones and other artifacts from the site, it's said that you can still see dozens of skeletons at the bottom of the clear glacial lake.
 Anthropologists believe there may be as many 600 bodies buried in the surrounding ice and earth.

 Based on a legend handed down by locals over the centuries, it's possible there may have been survivors who passed along the horror of what took place at Roopkund.
 The story goes that a medieval monarch named King Jasdhawal, on pilgrimage with his queen and royal entourage, disobeyed the Hindu goddess Mata.